aritraghsh09/GaMorNet/docs/source/usage_guide.rst

 **Thresholds Used**

+To turn GaMorNet's output probability values into class predictions, we use probability thresholds.
 The probability thresholds that were used to generate the prediction tables as well as the tables above are shown below.

 *Keras on SDSS*